-DOJ to sue state of Georgia over recent state voting law restrictions, per source
+DOJ to sue state of Georgia over recent state voting law restrictions

 With new voting laws, underperforming election officials can be removed

-The Justice Department is filing a lawsuit against Georgia over the state's voting laws, a person familiar with the matter told the Associated Press on Friday.
+The Justice Department on Friday filed a lawsuit against Georgia over the state's new voting law.

-Attorney General Merrick Garland is expected to make an official announcement later Friday.
+The lawsuit will challenge several of the provisions in Georgia Senate Bill 202, according to the DOJ.

+"The right of all eligible citizens to vote is the central pillar of our democracy, the right from which all other rights ultimately flow," Attorney General Merrick B. Garland said in a statement.
+"This lawsuit is the first step of many we are taking to ensure that all eligible voters can cast a vote; that all lawful votes are counted; and that every voter has access to accurate information."

+"The right to vote is one of the most central rights in our democracy and protecting the right to vote for all Americans is at the core of the Civil Rights Division’s mission," Assistant Attorney General Kristen Clarke for Justice Department’s Civil Rights Division said.
+"The Department of Justice will use all the tools it has available to ensure that each eligible citizen can register, cast a ballot, and have that ballot counted free from racial discrimination.
+Laws adopted with a racially motivated purpose, like Georgia Senate Bill 202, simply have no place in democracy today."

+Georgia.
+Gov. Brian Kemp and Secretary of State Brad Raffensperger condemned the lawsuit in Friday statements.
-"This lawsuit is born out of the lies and misinformation the Biden administration has pushed against Georgia’s Election Integrity Act from the start," Georgia Gov. Brian Kemp said in a Friday statement.

-He continued: "Joe Biden, Stacey Abrams, and their allies tried to force an unconstitutional elections power grab through Congress - and failed.
+"This lawsuit is born out of the lies and misinformation the Biden administration has pushed against Georgia’s Election Integrity Act from the start," Kemp said.
+"Joe Biden, Stacey Abrams, and their allies tried to force an unconstitutional elections power grab through Congress - and failed.
 Now, they are weaponizing the U.S. Department of Justice to carry out their far-left agenda that undermines election integrity and empowers federal government overreach in our democracy."

-Georgia Secretary of State Brad Raffensperger also condemned the move in a statement to Fox News, calling out the Biden administration for doing "the bidding of Stacey Abrams and spreads more lies about Georgia’s election law."
+Raffensberger out the Biden administration for doing "the bidding of Stacey Abrams and spreads more lies about Georgia’s election law."

 "Their lies already cost Georgia $100 million and got the President awarded with four Pinocchios.
 It is no surprise that they would operationalize their lies with the full force of the federal government.
 I look forward to meeting them, and beating them, in court," he said.